-There are various structured activity sessions provided at camp and the time is divided between workshops, outward bounds, and creative activities.
-Participants are divided into groups which rotate around the activities on a daily basis so they will have a morning of outwards bounds activities and then an afternoon of workshops, or vice versa.
+There are various structured activity sessions provided at camp.
+Time is divided between workshops, outward bounds activities and creative activities.
+Participants are allocated to groups which rotate around the activities, so each young person has varied days within a consistent group they can get to know.

 All workshops are youth friendly and involve interactive games, role-plays and discussion.
-They are all about HIV related topics – medicine, talking to others, general HIV knowledge, knowing your rights – and are facilitated by experts.
-There are also therapeutic arts based workshops where the young people are encouraged to express themselves and their feelings about living with HIV.
+They are facilitated by experts and address topics related to HIV, such as essential knowledge, medicine, rights and talking to others.
+There are also therapeutic arts-based workshops in which young people are encouraged to express themselves and their feelings about living with HIV.

-The evenings are co-organised with a group of former camp attendees who have moved on to become camp leaders.
+The evenings are organised with former camp attendees who have moved on to become Camp Leaders.
 They organise games and group activities, host performances and run the party on the last night.

 Support at camp

 Camp is run by a small team of CHIVA staff and a large group of volunteers.
 Volunteers take the roles of Camp Leaders and Key Workers.
-The Key Workers job is to support a designated group of young people for the duration of camp.
-Camp Leaders help with all aspects of ensuring camp runs smoothly including logistics, dinner time duties, and co-running evening activities.
+A Key Worker's job is to support a designated group of young people for the duration of camp.
+Camp Leaders help with ensuring camp runs smoothly and their roles include logistical tasks, dinner time duties and co-facilitation of evening activities.

-We have a small team of medical professionals who register all the medication the young people bring with them to camp, and they assist the Key Workers in supporting the young people with their medication needs.
-Every day we have a designated medical lead who deals with any issues that arise during that 24 hour period.
-They also ensure any information or concerns around young people's health needs, are passed on to the health care professional who works with them outside of camp.
+A small team of medical professionals register all the medication that young people bring with them to camp.
+They assist the Key Workers in supporting the young people with their medication needs.
+Every day a designated medical lead deals with any issues arising.
+They also ensure any key information or concerns around young people's health needs are shared with the healthcare professional who works with them outside of camp.